philipdawny/cartoonGAN/README.md

-# MLDS Generative AI - Assignment 5
+# Cartoon Image Generation Using GANs

 ## Steps to run code: